smritikarn07/Analysis-and-Prediction-of-Non-Performing-Asset-Holders/README.md

 **Data Source:** The Bank Indessa's NPA has reached an all time high which after a careful analysis concluded that a majority of NPA was contributed by loan defaulters.
 There is an immediate need to restrict the can-be-loan defaulters to improvise the current scenario.
 The Bank have decided to apply data analysis to analyze the pattern of loan defaulters and machine learning to predict if the new customers can-be the new loan defualters.
 The data was collected by the Bank while performing due diligence on requested loan applications.
 The data is, however too messy to directly apply on machine learning models.
 Thus feature engineering is used to align the data.

 The dataset available had around 45 features and ~5,00,000 datapoints.
-However for training such a huge dataset I did not have enough resources, so I decided to use a random 30K data points.
+However for training such a huge dataset I did not have enough resources, so I decided to use a random 50K data points with 50 features.

 ## Steps Involved